fbpx

 Phillips said using a range hood is one of the best ways to mitigate the negative effects of gas stove emissions in terms of cost and convenience.

-He said exposure varies from person to person, particularly those who cook often.
-Facing more direct exposure at the stove is what he termed the “pig pen effect” based on the Charlie Brown character stirring up his own personal cloud of dust from his dirty blanket.
+He said exposure varies from person to person, particularly those who cook often, or young children who may spend time in the kitchen with their caretakers.
 Based on previous studies, Phillips said women and unemployed people may be more impacted.

 “Those kinds of human activity and socioeconomic differences,” he said, “are important when you not only characterize the risk, but when you decide how to best reduce it.”